voldemortX/pytorch-auto-drive/README.md

 Refer to [VISUALIZATION.md](docs/VISUALIZATION.md) for a visualization & inference tutorial, for image and video inputs.

 ## Benchmark Tools

 Refer to [BENCHMARK.md](docs/BENCHMARK.md) for a benchmarking tutorial, including FPS test, FLOPs & memory count for each supported model.

 ## Deployment

 Refer to [DEPLOY.md](docs/DEPLOY.md) for ONNX and TensorRT deployment supports.

+## Advanced Tutorial

+Checkout [ADVANCED_TUTORIAL.md](docs/ADVANCED_TUTORIAL.md) for advanced use cases and how to code in PytorchAutoDrive.

 ## Contributing